Larbert, New South Wales: Aboriginal and early settler history

-The area now known as Larbert lies on the traditional lands of the Walbanga people, a group of the Yuin.
+The area now known as Larbert lies on the traditional lands of Walbanga people, a group of Yuin.
 After settler colonisation, it was part of the County of Murray—west of the river, in what would become the Parish of Larbert—and east of the river was of the County of St. Vincent.
 It lay within the Nineteen Counties, in which settlement was permitted by the colonial government.
 The area was included in the surveying of the colonial lands, carried out under Thomas Mitchell's supervision.